-During the three months ended June 30, 2023, the Company modified a performance allocation arrangement with MidCap Financial which included a reversal of unrealized performance allocations of \$124 million.
+During the second quarter of 2023, the Company modified a performance allocation arrangement with MidCap Financial which included a reversal of unrealized performance allocations of \$124 million.
 This resulted in a modification to the calculation of performance allocations beginning in June 2023 to be based solely on net income.